OlivierBeq/Papyrus_structure_pipeline/README.md

 - ***filter_mixtures  : bool***
     Return `None` if the molecule is a mixture.
 - ***filter_inorganic  : bool***
-    Return `None` if the molecule is a inorganic.
+    Return `None` if the molecule is inorganic.
 - ***filter_non_small_molecule  : bool***
     Return `None` if the molecule is not a small molecule.
 - ***canonicalize_tautomer  : bool***